Pitch perfect - Nail your advertising pitch

 Emotional engagement works on TV.
 We know it works in marketing.
 Now use it to engage your client.

-Now, I’m not saying you should have a sob story, but you should be passionate in your pitching.
+Now, I’m not saying you should have a sob story, but you should be passionate about your pitching.
 Tell a story with data that leads your client from beginning to end.
 I’ve had clients laugh in presentations, and I’ve had clients cry.

-Go out there and pitch
+Get out there and pitch!

 If you work in a PR or advertising agency, presenting pitches can be a walk in the park.
 Trust yourself and give it all you got.
 Research, analyze, and engage.
 Prove you do have what it takes.